 Many women are under the impression that HRT will stop the menopause in its tracks and that they will emerge on the other side symptom-free and feeling wonderful.
 In reality, all HRT does is provide the body with large doses of hormones that trick the body into thinking that the menopause is not happening.
 Your own natural levels are still falling throughout the menopause but the HRT masks this.

 Many women do find HRT helpful

-A natural menopause takes about two years for the hormones to finally reach their new low levels and during this time the body gradually learns to balance itself and gets used to having less.
+A natural menopause takes about five years for the hormones to finally reach their new low levels and during this time the body gradually learns to balance itself and gets used to having less.